YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 extension String.Encoding {
   var nameInLegacyWay: String? {
     // 1.
 Convert `String.Encoding` value to the `CFStringEncoding` value.
-    //    NOTE: The raw value of `String.Encoding` is the same with the value of `NSStringEncoding`,
+    //    NOTE: The raw value of `String.Encoding` is the same as the value of `NSStringEncoding`,
     //          while it is not equal to the value of `CFStringEncoding`. let cfStrEncValue: CFStringEncoding = CFStringConvertNSStringEncodingToEncoding(self.rawValue)